arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 `Celery <http://www.celeryproject.org/>`_.

-These core interface services integrate with other services in the submission system (e.g. :ref:`file-management-service`, :ref:`compilation-service`) via their HTTP APIs.
+These core interface services integrate with other services in the submission subsystem (e.g. :ref:`file-management-service`, :ref:`compilation-service`) via their HTTP APIs.

-.. _submission-core-events-package:

-Submission core events package
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This package provides an event-based Python API for CRUD operations on submissions and submission-related (meta)data.
-Services (below) that operate on submission data do so via this abstraction, which integrates with the :ref:`submission-database`.

-Rather than perform CRUD operations directly on submission objects, all operations that modify submission data are performed through the creation of submission events.
-This ensures that we have a precise and complete record of activities concerning submissions, an explicit definition of operations that can be performed within the arXiv submission system, and a starting-point for building rule-based workflows to support moderation and administrative tasks.

-This package also provides integration with a Kinesis notification broker, which propagates notifications about events in real time to other services in the arXiv system (e.g. the :ref:`web-hook-service`).

-To support automated processes, this package also implements a set of asynchronous tasks using `Celery <http://www.celeryproject.org/>`_.
-Provides integration with a task queue (Redis) for message passing.

-See :ref:`submission-core-events-package-containers`.

 Submission UI service
 ^^^^^^^^^^^^^^^^^^^^^
 https://github.com/cul-it/arxiv-submission-ui

-Provides form-based views that allow users to create and update submissions, and track the state of their submission through the moderation and publication process.
-The interface supports metadata entry, source package upload, and integrates with the :ref:`compilation-service` to assist the submitter in preparing a publication-ready submission package.
+Provides form-based views that allow users to create and update submissions, and track the state of their submission through the moderation and announcement process.
+The interface supports metadata entry, source package upload, and integrates with the :ref:`compilation-service` to assist the submitter in preparing an announcement-ready submission package.

 Uses the :ref:`submission-core-events-package` to update submission state in the :ref:`submission-database`.